Cost of Living in Armenia 2026: Yerevan Expenses Guide

 Grocery Staples Costs

-Apples (~1.27 USD/kg) and potatoes (~0.77 USD/kg) keep your produce bill low, and a mid-range bottle of wine runs about 4,000 AMD.
-If you compare a McMeal (~3,500 AMD) or cappuccinos (~3–3.50 USD) to dining out, cooking at home saves money.
+Apples (~1.27 USD/kg) and potatoes (~0.77 USD/kg) keep your produce bill low.
+A mid-range bottle of wine runs about 3,500 AMD.
+If you compare a McMeal (~3,000 AMD) or cappuccinos (~3–3.50 USD) to dining out, cooking at home saves money.
+See more on Expatistan.

-Note local factors—seasonal supply, Ticket (Local) market access, and macro influences such as an Interest Rate shift—can nudge prices up or down.
+Note local factors.
+Seasonal supply, Ticket (Local) market access, and macro influences such as an Interest Rate shift can nudge prices up or down.

 Transportation, Utilities and Internet